Syria's chemical weapons programme was built to counter Israel

 “Syria was quite heavily reliant on outside help at the outset of its chemical weapons programme, but the understanding now is that they have a domestic chemical weapons production capability,” said Amy Smithson of the James Martin Center for Nonproliferation Studies in Washington, an expert on nuclear, biological and chemical weapons.

-With Syria’s civil war in its third year and more than 100,000 dead, chemical weapons are reported to have been used multiple times by the government of President Bashar al-Assad, most recently in Damascus suburbs on Aug 21.
+As Syria’s civil war enters its third year with 80,000 dead, chemical weapons are reported to have been used by the government of President Bashar al-Assad, and there are also fears they could fall into the hands of militants seeking to destabilise the region.

-Opposition activists have said at least 500 people, and possibly twice that many, were killed that day by rockets carrying the nerve gas sarin or something similar.
-Syrian Information Minister Omran Zoabi said the allegations were “illogical and fabricated”.

-A team of chemical weapons experts from the United Nations has been in Damascus for more than a week to establish whether chemical weapons including sarin and other toxic nerve agents have been used in Syria’s conflict, and on Wednesday was making its second visit to a site of the Aug 21 attacks.
+United Nations human rights investigators said on Tuesday they had “reasonable grounds” to believe that limited amounts of chemical weapons had been used in Syria.
+France’s foreign minister went further - saying there was no doubt the Syrian government had used the nerve agent sarin against the rebels.

 As a result of the wars of 1967, 1973 and 1982, Syria sought to counter Israel’s military superiority.